agskwira/Challenge_portfolio_Aga/README.md

 </details>

 ## Task 3 First automation test and asserts

-	:woman_student: In this task Ilearned
+:woman_student: In this task I nlearned